eliemichel/MfxPlugins/README.md

 cmake ..
 ```

-Alternatively, you can run one of the `build-something` scripts.

 Once CMake has run, you can build the project using your favorite IDE or with the following command line in the `build` directory:

 ```